Spintronics for image recognition: performance benchmarking via data-driven simulations: Introduction

-In response to these challenges, novel approaches in artificial intelligence have emerged, aiming to surpass the limitations of digital frameworks.
-One such solution is echo-state networks (ESNs), which involve randomly injecting data into a layer of nonlinearly activated units called a reservoir\cite{lukosevivcius2009reservoir}.
-This process projects the input data into a higher-dimensional space, easing, under certain conditions, the linear separability of the reservoir's outputs.
-Notably, only the weights of the readout layer need optimization, leaving the reservoir weights unchanged.
-Furthermore, the readout training step amounts to a mere linear regression, hence significantly reducing the training time compared to traditional algorithms relying on gradient descent and error backpropagation.
-As the learning step can be performed in a single shot over the whole training set, ESNs offer the advantage of finding a global minimum of the loss function, ensuring determinism and reproducibility~\cite{schrauwen2007overview}.
-The fixed nature of the reservoir makes it well-suited for hardware implementations, enabling the creation of dedicated hardware analog processors to optimize performance and energy efficiency~\cite{tanaka2019recent}.
-Research has also demonstrated that such reservoirs can be implemented using a single nonlinear unit delayed in time without sacrificing performance~\cite{appeltant2011information,ortin2015unified,borghi2021reservoir}, by trading on the execution time.
-This feature, called time-multiplexing, further eases the hardware implementation of such applications.
+To face these challenges, new approaches in artificial intelligence have emerged, aiming to surpass the limitations of digital frameworks~\cite{markovic2020physics}.
+Among them, reservoir computing bypasses the training of the network parameters by using a large recurrent network with random and fixed connections~\cite{jaeger2004harnessing}.
+Within this framework, the input data are projected into a higher-dimensional space in which the categories become linearly separable.
+The parameters of the readout layer are learned using a simple linear regression, which is computationally efficient and can be performed in a single shot over the whole training set.
+This approach hence allows to find a global minimum of the loss function while saving time, energy and avoiding the vanishing gradient problem observed with traditional algorithms relying on gradient descent and error backpropagation.
+While reservoir computing was initially developed for processing time-dependent data, it can be generalized to the classification of static data with extreme learning machines (ELM)~\cite{huang2006extreme}.
+ELMs are feed-forward neural networks where a randomly initialized hidden layer stays fixed and acts as a random feature mapper.
+The output layer is the only part of the network requiring training, which is usually achieved through a simple linear regression, similarly to reservoir computing.
+The fixed nature of the reservoir (or of the hidden layer in the case of ELMs) makes it well-suited for hardware implementations, enabling the creation of dedicated hardware analog processors to optimize performance and energy efficiency~\cite{tanaka2019recent}.
+Research has also demonstrated that such reservoirs could be implemented using a single nonlinear device delayed in time without sacrificing performance~\cite{appeltant2011information,ortin2015unified,borghi2021reservoir}, by trading on the execution time.
+By sampling the output of the device repeatedly, one is able to emulate a large number of virtual nodes connected in time instead of space.
+This method, called time-multiplexing, further eases the hardware implementation of these systems~\cite{borghi2021reservoir, larger2017high, riou2017neuromorphic, abreu2020role}.

-Efficient data classification through physical reservoir computing has been demonstrated in various works, utilizing optoelectronic systems~\cite{larger2012photonic,paquot2012optoelectronic} as well as nonlinear oscillators known as vortex-based spin-torque oscillators~\cite{pribiag2007magnetic} (STVOs).
-STVOs are nanoscale magnetic tunnel junctions (MTJs) that rely on spintronics to operate~\cite{gaididei2010magnetic}.
-Spin electronics, also referred to as spintronics, describe the physical phenomena related to the transport of spin in magnetic materials and nanostructures.